silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 ![Searching for files](/_images/search-files.png)

-## Moving, deleting and Renaming images and documents
+## Moving, deleting, renaming images and documents

 Locate the file you wish to edit, (you may need to use the search filter if there are a large number of images in the folder).
 To edit the location or details of a document, click the edit icon in the actions column to the right of the file listing.
 This will bring up the file details pane.
 If you wish to delete a file, simply click the delete icon in the actions column to the right of the file listing.